tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/container/container.md

 ### onAdd and onRemove

 It is possible to specify code that gets executed with the component as its receiver, after it gets added or removed from the container.
-This is helpful whenever some modifications need to be made to any components, after it is added or removed.
+This is helpful whenever some modifications need to be made to any /components, after it is added or removed.

 In this example [TokenView][TokenKDoc]s get resized when they are added to ``area``, and rotated by 45° when they are